PrincetonUniversity/gpu_programming_intro/07_cuda_kernels/04_vector_addition/README.md

 }
 ```

 Take a look at `vector_add_cpu.c`.
 You will see that it allocates three arrays of size `n` and then fills `a` and `b` with values.
-The `addVec` function is then called to perform the elementwise addition of the two arrays producing a third array `c`:
+The `vecAdd` function is then called to perform the elementwise addition of the two arrays producing a third array `c`:

 ```C
 void vecAdd(double *a, double *b, double *c, int n) {